HanLab-BME-MTU/applications/EB3Tracker/GUIs/plusTipSeeTracks_README.txt

 ---------------------------------------------------------------------------

 5d.
-Make a movie where features are color-coded by speed using "Speed Movies"
+Make a movie where comets are color-coded by speed using "Speed Movies"

 "Speed Limit" is the maximum speed used in the jet color map (e.g. an input of 20 will map all speeds faster than 20 to 20 and range from dark blue at 0